jasongonzales23/jason-gonzales-mdb/README.md

 - [x] add Pro Tip!
 - [x] Make a page for chat-project/add-datasource layout
 - [x] Create layout
 - [x] side nav
 - [x] top bar

-- [ ] Filtering the list
-  - [ ] What should 'Filter By' do?
-Existing app has 'Sort By' which is a bit unclear because if I 'sort by AWS' and type postgres is my result postgres on AWS?
-Methinks not!
-- [ ] Figure out what I'll need Jotai for
-- [ ] route to other pages w/ a placeholder in the page, highlight nav etc

-- BONUS
-  - [ ] make side nav expandable
-  - [ ] theme switching

 # Notes for me